maxitg/SetReplace/README.md

 ```
 <img src="READMEImages/WolframModelPlotMultiple.png" width="698">

-Many properties of `WolframModel` such as `"FinalStatePlot"` and `"EventStatesPlotsList"` use `WolframModelPlot` to produce output and accept the same set of options, which are explained below.
+Many `WolframModel` properties, such as `"FinalStatePlot"` and `"EventStatesPlotsList"`, use `WolframModelPlot` to produce output.
+They accept the same set of options, as explained below.

 ### Edge Type